 Littleton will continue to be a hometown community that is widely known and envied as a city with "strong bones."
-Among the features that earn Littleton this reputation are its historic and vibrant downtown, its light rail transit link to the Denver region, and its distinguishing yet often unseen natural asset, the South Platte River.
-Along with the highly utilized greenway, trails, and preserves that frame the Platte, residents and visitors also prize the High Line Canal Trail that weaves through the city.
+Among the features that earn Littleton this reputation are its historic and vibrant downtown, its light rail transit advantage, and its distinguishing natural asset, South Platte Park and Mary Carter Greenway, one of the largest river corridor greenways in the Denver metro area.
 Littleton will especially be held up as the "real thing" when it comes to maintaining a sense of community among its residents and managing the essential physical traits that define community character, neighborhood by distinct neighborhood.
 It will remain a place where nature and city living intersect, can both be enjoyed, and are guarded with a fierce sense of stewardship.